Ratstail91/Toy/roadmap.md

 Some of these have always been planned, but were sidelined or are incomplete for one reason or another.

 ## Planned Standard Library Functions

+This is just random ideas for now, dumped here from another file.

 * _concat(self: any, x: any): any - This function requires an array or dictionary with a matching type as "x".
 This function returns a new dictionary instance which contains the contents of the current array or dictionary combined with the contents of "x".
 In the event of a dictionary key clash, the key-value pair in the current dictionary is included, and the key-value pair from "x" is discarded.
 * _containsKey(self: [any : any], k: any): bool - This function returns true if the dictionary contains a key "k", otherwise it returns false.